- Professional News

-CJEU Brevola case: Danish tax law may be in conflict with EU law
+CJEU Bevola case: Danish tax law deemed to be in conflict with EU law

-On 18 January 2018, the Advocate General published his opinion in the matter of Brevola, C-650/16, in which he states that the fact that a Danish company may not deduct the losses of a permanent establishment situated in another Member State in connection with the closing of such permanent establishment is contrary to EU law rules.
+On 12 June 2018, the Court of Justice of the European Union (CJEU) rendered its judgment in the matter of Bevola against the Danish Ministry of Taxation, C-650/16, in which the CJEU states that the fact that Danish company may not deduct the losses of a permanent establishment situated in another Member State in connection with the closing of such permanent establishment is, under certain circumstances, contrary to EU law rules.

 Applicable Danish tax rules

 S. 8(2) of the Danish Corporation Tax Act (selskabsskatteloven) provides that a Danish company, on stating its taxable income, may not allow either revenue or expenditure attributable to real estate or a permanent establishment situated in a foreign country to be included in its tax base.

 All Danish companies, real estate and permanent establishments considered to be affiliated under Danish law form part of a group subject to mandatory national joint taxation.
 This also applies in a situation where the parent company of, for instance, two Danish affiliated companies is situated in another Member State, or a company situated in another Member State is inserted into the affiliation structure of two Danish companies.
 This means that the companies are taxed according to a national group tax relief scheme.